sctse999/donkeycar-docker/README.md

 3. Install the mobile app and follow this [medium article](https://medium.com/robocar-store/robocar-controller-quick-start-guide-bdf8cb16d7ce) to use the mobile app

+## Dev mode
+You can use the `start.bat` / `start.sh` to start one single donkey car instance.
+Before you do that, you may also want to tweak `docker-compose-linux.yml` so that it will bind a local volume into the docker container.
+In this case, you can edit the local volume (which is files in your local disk) and see the changes reflected in the docker container in real-time.

 ## Multiple docker in same host
 ```
 python multi_player.py